 Drupal is a free, powerful content management system that lets you create custom websites, blogs, portals, and more.
 It has all the features you need to build a fully functional website, is highly customizable, scalable, and free to use.

-In this step-by-step Drupal tutorial, we will show you how to build a website using the latest version of the Drupal CMS which at the time of this writing is Drupal 9.
+In this step-by-step Drupal tutorial, we will show you how to build a website using Drupal.
+The current stable version at the time of this writing is Drupal 11, and the instructions below apply to Drupal 10 and 11.

 However, using Drupal is not as easy as creating a website with WordPress or website builders.
 While it’s not that hard to pick up, to really customize your site, knowledge of HTML and CSS would be helpful.

-Here’s what this Drupal 9 tutorial for beginners will deal with:
+Here’s what this Drupal tutorial for beginners will cover:

 -